Frequently Asked Questions:

 Do the steps outlined on TransVoteRI.com to update a name and gender marker apply if I am a minor or if I'm assisting a minor?

-No. This guide is intended for adults residing in Rhode Island.
+This guide is intended for adults residing in Rhode Island.

 If you are a parent or guardian of a minor seeking changes to their ID documents, you may want to contact the Trans Health Access Team at Thundermist Health Center for assistance.